-Sciatica is a painful condition caused by the irritation of the sciatic nerve.
-The sciatic nerve is the longest nerve in our bodies.
+The sciatic nerve is the longest nerve in your body.
 It begins in the lower back and extends through the buttocks down the back of each leg to the thighs and feet.

-Sciatica can be acute (short term) lasting a few weeks or chronic (long term) persisting for more than 3 months.
-It is important to understand that most sciatica will resolve itself within a few weeks or months and rarely causes permanent nerve damage.
+Sciatica is a painful condition caused by the irritation of the sciatic nerve.
+Sciatica can be acute (short term), lasting for a few weeks or chronic (long term), persisting for more than 3 months.
+It is important to understand that in most cases, sciatica will resolve itself within a few weeks or months and rarely causes permanent nerve damage.

-It is important to know sciatica is a symptom but not a medical diagnosis.
+It is important to know that sciatica is a symptom but not a medical diagnosis.
 Some medical conditions that can cause sciatica include herniated discs, lumbar spinal stenosis, piriformis syndrome, spondylolisthesis, degenerative disc disease, diabetes, tumours, and trauma.

-Sciatica can be treated with conservative treatment approaches such as physical exercises, over the counter drugs, ice or hot packs, prescription medications, epidural steroid injections, massages and manual manipulation.
+Sciatica can be treated with conservative approaches such as physical exercises, over-the-counter drugs, ice or hot packs, prescription medications, epidural steroid injections, massages, and manual manipulation.